naveennamani/offline-docs/README_template.md

 # Offline-docs

-A collection of scripts to build offline documentation for your favourite frameworks/libraries.
+A collection of scripts to build offline documentation for your favourite frameworks/libraries/projects.
 Simply search, copy/paste the commands and enjoy.

-## Available tools
+## Available projects

 <!-- project_count -->